technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 6. Define local variables To simplify the commands that will be executed further down, set up the following environment variables

     >Note: We have already created ra esource group for me in the cloud.
 You have to deploy all resources within the existing resource group.
-You can it in your Azure portal or you can find it under the Resources tab on your VM
+You can find it in your Azure portal or you can find it under the Resources tab on your VM

     +++export AZ_CONTAINER_REGISTRY=javaaksregist@lab.LabInstance.Id+++